Home Multi-Layer Latent Space Visualization

 Two Layer MLP Latent Space Latent Space Visualization for 2 chained MLPs?

-For our final output to activate the 1st feature (i.e. $h_1 > 0$), it must be in the blue zone (pointed to by $U_1$) of the 2D input space of Feature Set 2, which I’ll call “$\beta$-space.”
+For example, for our final output to activate the 1st feature (i.e. $h_1 > 0$), it must be in the blue zone (pointed to by $U_1$) of the 2D input space of Feature Set 2, which I’ll call “$\beta$-space.”

 beta-space with U1, U2, U3 Beta-space with U1, U2, U3